-Free-play soccer is the best means of finding joy in playing the game.
+Free-play is the best way to find joy playing soccer.
 The game allows one to experiment, be creative, solve problems and most of all are enjoyed with friends.
 This page is dedicated to information about the beauty of the world's games in its purest sense and how you can find out where the pickup games are happening.

 “Everything I have achieved in football is due to playing football in the streets with my friends.”

 Want to have your Pickup Soccer game on SAM's Schedule?

 After printing out the form and filling it out, email it to email@example.com